10 Engaging Questions to Spark Meaningful Conversations with Your Kids

 2. If you could have any superpower, what would it be and why?

-Superpowers tap into their wild imaginations and can give you insight into what they value—like helping others, being brave, or just having fun.
+Superpowers tap into their wild imaginations and can give you insight into what they value, like helping others, being brave, or just having fun.
+Questions like this are also great conversation exercises for parents looking to improve couples communication exercises with their kids by learning to listen more attentively.

 3. What's your favorite thing we've done together this week?